-This Application Note demonstrates the exchange of datagrams between a PC client and the eZ80F91 web server using the UDP layer of ZTP stack.
+This application note demonstrates the exchange of datagrams between a PC client and the eZ80F91 web server using the UDP layer of ZTP.
 Compared to TCP, UDP functions are easy to use and provide a faster way of exchanging messages.
 UDP is beneficial for eZ80F91-based products, provided that all the errors arising in this kind of transaction are taken care of.

-The source code for programs provided in this Application Note for both the client-side and the serverside, can be used as templates, to build complex applications.
+The source code for programs provided in this application note for both the client-side and the server-side, can be utilized as templates, on which complex applications can be built.
 UDP is the underlying protocol for SNMP, TFTP, BOOTP, TIMEP and DNS protocol layers, all of which are supported in ZTP.